Frequently Asked Questions

 Elbow

-The elbow has a medial and a lateral component, which makes the difference in wrist flexors and extensors.
-The lateral epicondyle (the outside part of the elbow) is the location of the wrist extensors.
-These muscles help to raise the wrist back towards you.
-Any tendon irritation at this site is referred to as lateral epicondylitis or tennis elbow.
-The medial epicondyle (the inside part of the elbow) is the location of the wrist flexors.
-These muscles help to lower down the wrist.
-Any tendon irritation at this site is referred to as medial epicondylitis or golfer's elbow.
+The elbow consists of medial and lateral components, affecting wrist flexors and extensors.
+The lateral epicondyle, located on the outside of the elbow, is where the wrist extensor muscles attach to help lift the wrist.
+Irritation of the tendons at this site is known as lateral epicondylitis, or tennis elbow.
+The medial epicondyle, located on the inside of the elbow, is where the wrist flexors attach which are muscles that help lower the wrist.
+Tendon irritation at this site is referred to as medial epicondylitis, or golfer's elbow.

 Wrist Hand